-Beginning in 2013, Aurora University will partner with the Center for Learning to extend this successful model to a wider audience.
-Students enrolling via the Center for Learning are able to receive an official Aurora University transcript documenting their courses.
+In 2013, Aurora University began partnering with the Social Studies School Service to extend this successful model to a wider audience.
+Students enrolling via the Social Studies School Service are able to receive an official Aurora University transcript documenting their courses.

-Up to nine (9) semester hours of graduate coursework taken through the Aurora University Collaborating Academic Partnership Program may be applied, upon initial enrollment, to the College of Education advanced degree programs with the approval of the appropriate master's degree chairperson.
+Up to nine (9) semester hours of graduate coursework taken through the Aurora University Collaborating Academic Partnership Program may be applied, upon initial enrollment, to Aurora University advanced degree programs with the approval of the appropriate master's degree chairperson.
 Aurora University is fully accredited by the North Central Association.

 The Higher Learning Commission of the North Central Association of Colleges and Schools accredits Aurora University at the bachelor, master's and doctoral levels.
 You can read more about the university here.
 Aurora University's education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).

-If you have been connected to Aurora University via the Center for Learning, click here to begin the online registration process.
+If you have been connected to Aurora University via the Social Studies School Service, click here to begin the online registration process.
 You will be taken to the university’s WebAdvisor system, where you will access the Continuing Education link to register and submit payment via our secure servers.

-Transcript Requests and Transcript Questions for Center for Learning Students
+Transcript Requests and Transcript Questions for Social Studies School Service Students